-There are times when you need a super easy, quick, hands-off vegetable side dish…one that is nutritious and that the whole family will love.
+There are times when you need super easy, quick, hands-off vegetarian side dish ideas…one that is nutritious and that the whole family will love.
 And those times call for steamed carrots.

-Carrots are perfectly sweet, and steaming them in the Instant Pot makes them perfectly fork-tender each and every time, while freeing some time up for you to prep the rest of the meal, take care of the kiddos, or pour yourself a glass of wine and sit back for a few minutes.
+Roasted whole carrots are a delicious side dish to make, yet even better, steaming them in the Instant Pot makes them perfectly fork-tender each and every time, while freeing some time up for you to prep the rest of the meal, take care of the kiddos, or sit back for a few minutes.

 But it won’t be long, because this recipe is really quick.

-The most important ingredient is, of course, carrots for this steamed carrot recipe.
+The most important ingredient is for this steamed carrot recipe is, of course, carrots.
 But what kind of carrots?
 Is it better to use baby carrots or whole carrots for this recipe?

-I’m happy to report that either type of carrots will work.
+I’m happy to report that either type of carrot will work.

 Baby carrots are great for the times when you want zero prep… when you need to throw the ingredients in the Instant Pot and that is it.